Where Do I Even Start?

 👉 While you’re doing that, my free course on Probate Court, Standing, and the Statute of Limitations will help you understand the basics and give you direction on what to look for next.
 Start Your Free Course HERE!

-Based on your answers, it doesn’t appear there are strong legal grounds to contest the trust or will — at least not from the typical issues that bring people into probate court, like undue influence, lack of capacity, elder abuse, or trustee mismanagement.
+Based on your answers, it doesn’t currently appear there are common legal grounds typically addressed in probate court — at least not from the typical issues that bring people into probate court, like undue influence, lack of capacity, elder abuse, or trustee mismanagement.

 Of course, every situation is unique.
 If you still feel something is wrong, you might consider talking to a legal professional just to be sure.
 Otherwise, it may simply be that your concerns fall outside what probate courts generally handle.